ASIA MARKETS: Asian Markets Take A Breather After Early-week Rebound

 Asian equity markets lacked direction Wednesday following a rebound earlier in the week, tracking a muted performance overnight on Wall Street.

-The Shanghai Composite Index was down 0.5% as trading kicked off, with large caps succumbing to selling pressure following recent strength.
-Stocks were higher in Hong Kong though, with the Hang Seng Index up 0.5%.
+The Shanghai Composite Index pared early losses to trade 0.2% lower at the midday break, with large caps succumbing to selling pressure after recent gains.
+Stocks were higher in Hong Kong though, with the Hang Seng Index up 0.6%.

+Elsewhere in the region, stock moves were mixed, with New Zealand's NZX 50 . rising 0.5%, on track for another fresh closing high, while Singapore's Straits Times Index was off 0.8%.

 "There is a bit of a pause for reflection really," said Chris Weston, chief market strategist at IG Markets.
 In the U.S., the Dow Jones Industrial Average ended flat, while the Nasdaq was 0.1% lower.